a-stoeva/softuni-angular-exam-project/README.md

    - User selects a travel tale and opens the Details page.
    - Guest user may register or log in.
    - Authenticated user can create a new travel tale.
-   - Newly created tales appear in the catalog and 'My Tales'.
+   - User's created tales appear in the catalog and 'My Tales'.
+   - User may edit or delete their travel tale
    - Users can like other users' posts.

 5. Data Structure